Last Updated on

 The Fens are a vast expanse of drained marshland that stretches from Norfolk to Cambridgeshire and up to Lincolnshire.
 The peaty soil is very rich and perfect for growing crops like celery, potatoes, celeriac, turnips, swedes and sugar beet.
 The very flat landscape means that arable farming is made easy – fields are large and farm machinery doesn’t have to negotiate hills, woodland and winding paths.
 I love the open skies – I haven’t found anywhere else in the UK with such brilliant night time skyscapes, bizarre places where the peat has shrunk so that roads and canals run above the fields and the eeriness of fenland fogs.

 I also love the unspoilt beaches.
 I was brought up in Hunstanton, a quirky seaside town that time seemed to have forgotten.
 There are cliffs and rockpools – and further along vast sandy beaches with dunes, creeks and waterways.
-And of course there is local seafood – I remember cockles and whelks, shrimps and crabs from small kiosks.
+And of course, there is local seafood – I remember cockles and whelks, shrimps and crabs from small kiosks.

 But it’s still the game I remember best.
 Probably because my mother used to curse as she was presented with another brace of pheasant, knowing she’d have to find a way to pluck them (I think she generally volunteered the lady who cleaned my Dad’s surgery!).
 And, Sunday lunch or supper was always a roast, whether it was beef, chicken, lamb, pork or pheasant.
 Partridge was rarer and kept for special occasions.
 But, it’s the perfect size for one person

 We also always had apples and pears because we inherited the Doctor’s house from my Dad’s predecessor, complete with orchard and vegetable garden and I love pheasant or partridge with a fruit accompaniment of some sort.
 It cuts through the richness of the meat and helps to bring out the flavours.
+Partridge for me is the ultimate ‘scaleable’ meal because you need one bird per person – and if you are preparing a roast partridge, it will cook in the oven in 35 minutes.

 - 1 Partridge